BoboTiG/py-eip712-structs-ng/README.md

 ## Shameless Plug

 Originally written by [ConsenSys](https://consensys.net) for the world!
-And continued by @BoboTiG! :heart:
+And continued by [BoboTiG](https://github.com/BoboTiG)! :heart: